hashicorp/terraform-plugin-testing/website/README.md

 The website reads content from release tags to generate documentation for all versions of `terraform-plugin-sdk` documentation.
 Changes merged into `main` will be included in the documentation for the next product release.

-You cannot edit documentation for past versions of `terraform-plugin-sdk` on the site.
+You cannot edit documentation for past versions of `terraform-plugin-testing` on the site.
 Documentation is an artifact of a product release.
 We push docs fixes forward for the next release, rather than retroactively fixing older versions.

 [nav-data]: ../website/data/plugin-sdk-nav-data.json
 [terraform.io]: https://www.terraform.io/